FAQ

 Why not upstream your changes?

 When possible, we do upstream our changes.
 For example, collaborating with KDE to make portal improvements.
 However, it’s important to note that many of the changes we make are not possible to upstream, generally due to upstream not desiring them.
 This is for good reason.
 Many of the changes secureblue makes will necessarily break someone’s use case by default.
 Otherwise, secureblue could just submit all of our changes upstream to Fedora.
 Take AppImage support as an example.
 AppImages depend on the suid-root, deprecated, unmaintained fuse2 interface.
 They also encourage users to follow the security antipattern of downloading and executing binaries from the browser.
-Yet, since AppImages are widely used, Fedora can’t remove support for them. secureblue is willing make these kinds of changes by default to improve security, with mechanisms available for users to re-enable support if needed for their use cases.
+Yet, since AppImages are widely used, Fedora can’t remove support for them. secureblue is willing to make these kinds of changes by default to improve security, with mechanisms available for users to re-enable support if needed for their use cases.

 Is this an install script?

-No. When you run our installer, you are fully replacing the system. secureblue is not an install script, nor an addon to a Fedora installation, nor a distro in the traditional sense.
+No. When you run our installer, you are fully replacing the system. secureblue is not an install script, nor an add-on to a Fedora installation, nor a distro in the traditional sense.
 It is a set of bootable container images shipped via GitHub’s container registry.
 These images are rebuilt daily and pushed to GitHub’s container registry.
-These images are then then pulled in by rpm-ostree
+These images are then pulled in by rpm-ostree

 , which stages updates as a pending deployment for the next boot.
 To view information about your current local deployments and remotes, run rpm-ostree status